 Too little sleep takes a toll on your heart.
 Short-term sleep deprivation (even without caffeine and in the context of 24-hour shifts) can lead to a significant increase in cardiac contractility, blood pressure, and heart rate in healthy adults.
 Sleep deprivation increases cortisol levels.
 When the cortisol level goes up, the body’s ability to make protein goes down.
 15

 Peace of Mind, Not Pieces of Your Mind!

-Impatience is a shade of anger.
+Anger makes the heart work harder.
+Researchers from the University of Sydney showed that the risk of a heart attack is 8.5 times higher in the two hours following a burst of intense anger.1617 Impatience is a shade of anger.
 Time urgency impatience is a definite risk factor for developing hypertension.
 One study found that young adults who scored highest on the impatience scale had an 84 percent higher risk of developing high blood pressure than those who scored the lowest.
-Remember this caveat: Cardiovascular disease also lowers a person’s threshold for irritability and anger.20 For helpful information on anger management, see the following links:
+Remember this caveat: Cardiovascular disease also lowers a person’s threshold for irritability and anger.18 For helpful information on anger management, see the following links:

 Depression is an independent factor for heart disease.
-A Danish study showed a highly significant 70% increase in myocardial infarction (heart attack), and a 60% increase in all-cause mortality, at follow-up 17 years later.21 Major depression disorder increases pro-inflammatory and pro-clotting agents in the body, increasing the risk for cardiovascular diseases.22
+A Danish study showed a highly significant 70% increase in myocardial infarction (heart attack) and a 60% increase in all-cause mortality at a follow-up study 17 years later.19 Major depression disorder increases pro-inflammatory and pro-clotting agents in the body, increasing the risk for cardiovascular diseases.20